 TEACH Magazine invites freelance writers with good ideas and familiarity with the education system to submit queries for consideration.
 We like to take a pragmatic, how-to approach in editorial.
 That is, the article idea should be useful and of use to frontline teachers in the classroom.
 The topic should help them do their jobs better in some way or offer support in doing the same.
 It may explore a program, project, or technique and should be relevant to most, if not all teachers, regardless of grade level or subject taught.
 The idea should also be replicable so other teachers have the opportunity to implement it, if feasible.
 It is highly recommended that writers read past articles first.

-We are also actively seeking educators to contribute to our column, Classroom Perspectives, to write about their personal experiences with teaching.
+We are also actively seeking educators to contribute to our column, Classroom Perspectives and write about their personal experiences with teaching.
 Whether that be implementing a ‘paperless classroom’ or addressing mental health issues, we want your perspective.
 No publishing experience is necessary.

-If you would like to change the name or address on your magazine subscription, we’d be happy to help.
-Please use the contact form below and indicate the previous and current contact information.
+If you would like to change the name or address of your magazine subscription, we’d be happy to help.
+Please use the contact form below and indicate the old and new information.
+All undeliverable Canadian addresses can also be returned to us through Canada Post.

 1655 Dupont Street Suite 321